-- 4.17 It is also best practice for the Seller or margin-giver to allow the Buyer or margin-holder to pay manufactured payments into the main trade settlement account, in other words, the account used to pay and receive the Purchase Prices and Repurchase Prices of repo. - 4.18 Best practice for manufactured payments also applies to scheduled partial redemptions of principal on amortizing bonds.
-Sellers and margin-givers should maintain a schedule of amortization payments and payment dates on securities that have been given as collateral in repos (including margin) and be ready to accept payments on those dates.
+- 4.17 It is also best practice for the Seller or margin-giver to allow the Buyer or margin-holder to pay manufactured payments into the main trade settlement account, in other words, the account also used to pay and receive the Purchase Prices and Repurchase Prices of repo. - 4.18 Best practice for manufactured payments also applies to scheduled partial redemptions of principal on amortizing bonds.
+Sellers and margin-givers should maintain a schedule of amortization payments and payment dates on securities that have been given as collateral in repos (including those given as margin) and be ready to accept payments on those dates.
 The Buyer and margin-holder should confirm the payment to the Seller or margin-giver on the payment date or notify the Seller or margin-giver of a default by the issuer of the securities.

 Best practice recommendation.
-It is best practice for Sellers and parties giving Margin Securities to maintain a schedule of coupons and other payments due on collateral and the payment dates and be ready to accept payments on those dates into the same account used to pay and receive the Purchase Prices and Repurchase Prices of repo.
+It is best practice for Sellers and parties giving Margin Securities to maintain a schedule of coupons and other payments due on collateral (including this given as margin) and the payment dates and be ready to accept payments on those dates into the same account used to pay and receive the Purchase Prices and Repurchase Prices of repo.
 The paying parties should confirm the payment on the payment date or notify the receiving parties of a default by the issuer of the securities.

-4.19 In a repurchase transaction, a compensatory income payment from the Buyer is due on the same day as the corresponding income payment by the issuer of the collateral (although current market practice is to wait until the receipt of the payment from the issuer has been confirmed the next day).
-But in a sell/buy-back, the compensatory payment is deferred until the Repurchase Date, which means that it has to be reinvested by the Buyer between the income payment date and Repurchase Date.
-The compensatory payment plus reinvestment income is deducted from the Sell Back Price or Repurchase Price.
-This can cause a problem in a sell/buy-back if the coupon is not paid by the issuer of the collateral.
-Unless the Buyer has sold the collateral to a third party, he will suffer the loss of the compensation plus reinvestment income, as this will have been deducted from the Repurchase Price he is due to receive, even though he will not have received the coupon.
-In effect, the deduction means the Seller will receive the compensatory payment (plus reinvestment income), notwithstanding the default by the issuer of the collateral and despite the intention that he should be the party exposed to the risk of default on the collateral.
-To prevent such an anomaly, the Repurchase Price of the sell/buy-back needs to be adjusted in such circumstances to reverse the deduction of the compensatory payment and reinvestment income.
+In a repurchase transaction, a compensatory incomemanufactured payment from the Buyer or margin-holder is due to the Seller on the same day as the corresponding income payment by the issuer of the collateral (although current market practice is due to wait until the receipt of Buyer or margin-holder (assuming the payment from issue is actually paid by the issuer has been confirmed the next day).
+But in a buy/sell/buy-back, the compensatory payment is deferred Seller or margin-giver will not be compensated until the Repurchase Date, which means that it has to be reinvested by the Buyer between the income payment date and when he will benefit from a reduced Repurchase Date.
+The compensatory payment plus reinvestment income is deducted from the Sell Back-Price or Repurchase Price.
+This can would cause a problem in a sell/buy-back for the Buyer or margin-holder if the coupon is income were not to be paid by the issuer of the collateral.
+Unless the Buyer has or margin-holder has already sold the collateral to a third party, he will suffer lose the loss of the compensation plus reinvestment income, as this will have been deducted deduction from the Repurchase Price he is due to receive, even though he will not have without having received the coupon.corresponding income payment from the issuer.
+In effect, the deduction means that the Seller will receive or margin-holder would be unintentionally insulated from the compensatory payment (plus reinvestment income), notwithstanding consequences of the default by the issuer of the collateral and, despite the intention that he the Seller or margin-holder should be the party counterparty exposed to the risk of default on the collateral of a repo.
+To prevent such an anomaly, the Repurchase Price of the buy/sell/buy-back needs to be adjusted in such circumstances to reverse the deduction of the compensatory payment and reinvestment income that was agreed predefault.
 As there is no provision in the GMRA to do this, such a provision would have to be adopted by parties by means of an agreed amendment to their GMRA or, if that is not practicable, by inclusion in their Confirmations.